-Eight years ago, Fraunhofer IKTS and battery manufacturer Altech started developing a new solid-state battery.
-Now the technology is ready for industrial product development and a suitable site has also already been found: A new plant for the high-performance batteries is to be built in the Schwarze Pumpe industrial park in Saxony, Germany, where Altech is located.
-Now, the go-ahead was given for the feasibility study based on the Fraunhofer IKTS process description.
-With its engineering services, Leadec is responsible here for reproducing the process industrialization in a complete factory planning.
-"Leadec has extensive experience in battery manufacturing and will play a key role in driving the final feasibility study for the commercialisation of CERENERGY® solid-state sodium-alumina batteries," said Uwe Ahrens, CEO of Altech Advanced Materials AG.
+Almost ten years ago, Fraunhofer IKTS and battery manufacturer Altech began developing a new solid-state battery.
+Since then, the project has made significant progress, and the technology is now ready for industrial product development.
+A suitable location has also been identified: a new facility for these high-performance batteries is set to be built at the Schwarze Pumpe industrial park in Saxony, Germany—home to Altech’s operations.
+But the road to sustainable batteries is a long one: The feasibility study was successfully completed in spring 2024.
+Leadec is responsible for providing engineering services to translate the process industrialization into a comprehensive factory planning effort.
+“Leadec brings extensive experience in battery manufacturing and will play a key role in driving the final feasibility study for the commercialization of CERENERGY® sodium-alumina solid-state batteries,” said Uwe Ahrens, Executive Board Member of Altech Advanced Materials AG, at the project launch in 2022.

 Initial target: 100 MWh per year